Joshfairhead/Obsidian/Trancendental/Evergreen Seeds/The Power to Believe.md

 - Memes denote territory (just like project names).
 Parallels can be seen in the propaganda used to indoctrinate masses into upholding the idea of national boraders.
 This is a form of `noetic territorialisation`, leading to real territorialisation.
 	- The illusion of territories seem necessary on at least some leves because much of society runs on trancendental psychology.
 		- You can see it on the macro level where we often undiscerningly beg to be hypnotized at churches, sports events, movie theatres and through group identities like company names ect. [[The Society of the Spectacle]]
-		- On the mirco level its pretty apparent too if you look; we communicate through symbols.
-Your reading a page of them now; words and letters which enchant and animate our inner worlds with imagery and thought. [[The Society of the Spectacle]]
+		- On the mirco level, we communicate through symbols (your reading a page of them now), words, letters which enchant and animate our inner worlds with imagery and thought. [[The Society of the Spectacle]]
 	- Once a symbol system has enchanted its audience, the audience then articulates its culture again through symbol. (in multiple dimensions).
 	- One might write a taxonomy of meme types - and they likely exist - but its probably easier to think in terms of provinance and intention.
 	- It might be said that memes are a form of diagrammatic reasoning; general memes have greater `extensionality` while specific memes have greater `intensionality`.
 These symbols and spells cover breath and depth of the audience.
 The in/out group boundaries.